quanvo87/Proxy2/README.md

 # Proxy - iOS

+- [x] Create unlimited, anonymous identities (Proxy's) with just one tap
+- [x] Use your Proxy to chat with any other Proxy
-Create unlimited, anonymous user names (Proxy's) with just one tap.
-Chat with any other Proxy.
-Delete your Proxy when you're done.
-Never share your real contact info with strangers again.
+- [x] Delete your Proxy when you're done
+- [x] Never share your real contact info with strangers again

-#### Software Development Best Practices Applied:
+#### Development:

 - Architecture
   - Dependency injection: